xiaoju/activeLink/README.md

 - push to heroku staging server:
 `git subtree push --prefix server staging master`

-- force push to heroku:
+- force push to heroku staging:
-`git push heroku `git subtree split --prefix server master`:master --force`
+`git push staging `git subtree split --prefix server master`:master --force`

 - create the assos collection inside your mlab MongoDB database, and create one document there with the content of `/server/models/assoSeed.json`